Onset of symmetry breaking by the functional RG method: Numerical solution

-The quartic coupling constant, shown in the left plot of Fig. \ref{lambdab}, approaches zero or settles at a finite value deeply in the broken phase or in the vicinity of the critical theory, respectively.
-The end of the asymptotic UV scaling, $k_\mr{UV}$ can be placed where the coupling constant starts to drop.
-The maximal speed of decrease, the peak in $\beta_4$, shown in the right plot of Fig. \ref{lambdab} locates $k_\mr{cr}$, for instance $k_\mr{cr}\approx0.004898$ for $m_B^2=-0.002545$.
-The higher order coupling constants, for instance the evolution of $\tilde g_6$, shown in Fig. \ref{higherlambdab} indicates the same crossover scale, except that the running coupling constants strongly first increase upon entering into the IR scaling regime and fall sharply onto a lower value before the program stops.
+The stable scaling regime ends with a strong interactions, despite the smallness of the quartic coupling strength the higher order coupling constants sharply increase and the potential looses the polynomial expandability.
+This is driven by the rapid building up of the degeneracy, $1+\tilde g_2\to0$.
+The maximal speed of decrease, the peak in $\beta_4$, shown in the right plot of Fig. \ref{lambdab} locates $k_{cr}$ more precisely at $k_{cr}\approx0.71$.
+The higher order coupling constants, for instance the evolution of $\tilde g_6$, shown in Fig. \ref{higherlambdab} indicates the same crossover scale, except that the running coupling constants pass a sharp peak before falling upon entering into the IR scaling regime.

-The sensitivity matrix provides a clearer separation of the two phases.
-In fact, the phase transition is the emergence of a singularity in the relation among bare UV and renormalized IR quantities in the thermodynamic, $k\to0$ limit.
-The upper curves in Fig. \ref{dlambda} correspond to the broken phase and the separatrix can easily be determined by better and better accuracy if the computing power allows.